 Group Size: 11/100

-The Frick Art and Historical Center is a fascinating complex of museums and historical buildings located on over five acres of lawns and gardens in Pittsburgh's residential East End.
+The Frick Pittsburgh is a fascinating complex of museums and historical buildings located on nearly six acres of lawns and gardens in Pittsburgh's residential East End.
 The Center is devoted to the interpretation of the life and times of industrialist and art collector Henry Clay Frick.
 Exhibitions of fine and decorative art are also presented at the Center.

 Visitors will enjoy the Frick Art Museum; the Car and Carriage Museum; Clayton, the restored 19th-Century Victorian home of Henry Clay Frick; the Cafe at the Frick; the Greenhouse; and the Visitors' Center which once served as the Frick children's playhouse.

-The Frick Art & Historical Center grounds, The Frick Art Museum, Car and Carriage Museum, and Greenhouse are free.
-Tours of Clayton.
-There is a charge for tours of the restored home of Henry Clay Frick.
+The Frick Pittsburgh grounds, The Frick Art Museum, Car and Carriage Museum, and Greenhouse are free.
+There is a charge for tours of Clayton, the restored home of Henry Clay Frick.
 Reservations are recommended, call 412.371.0600 (TTY: 412.697.0938).
 Other tours and programs subject to various admission fees.

-As part of the Blue Star Museums Program, admission to the Frick Art & Historical Center will be free for all active duty military personnel and their families from Memorial Day through Labor Day.
-The free admission program is available to any bearer of a Geneva Convention Common Access Card (CAC), a DD Form 1173 ID Card, or a DD Form 1173-1 ID Card, which includes active duty military personnel—and up to five of their immediate family members—in the Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserve.
+As part of the Blue Star Museums Program, admission to The Frick Pittsburgh will be free for all active duty military personnel and their families from Memorial Day through Labor Day.
+The free admission program is available to active duty military personnel, and up to five of their immediate family members, in the Army, Navy, Air Force, Marines, Coast Guard, National Guard, and Reserve.